Custard Rum Sauce for Fruit and Desserts

 Custard rum sauce is a smooth pouring custard sauce with an added hint of rum for serving over fresh fruit, bread pudding, and other desserts.
 This custard has a pour-able consistency that can be ladled onto a dessert when cold and a slightly thinner consistency when heated slightly.

 It is particularly good with peaches and strawberries and is a nice complement to a bowl of warm bread pudding.
 Try it drizzled over a slice of chocolate cheesecake and garnished with fresh fruit.
+Also try it on Rum Cake or other cakes too.
 Add an additional garnish with a mint leaf and you have a beautiful, quick, and easy dessert for any occasion.

 Custard Rum Sauce Recipe